coop-deluxe/sm64coopdx/docs/lua/functions-3.md

 ## [interact_spiny_walking](#interact_spiny_walking)

 ### Description
 Handles interaction with Spiny-walking enemies.
 If Mario attacks it (e.g., by punching), the enemy is hurt.
-If he fails to attack properly, Mario takes damage and knockback.
+If he fails to attack properly (say bouncing on top), Mario takes damage and knockback.
 Useful for enemies that cannot be stomped from above and require direct attacks

 ### Lua Example
 `local integerValue = interact_spiny_walking(m, interactType, o)`